Since China’s invasion of their country in 1950, Tibetans have never stopped resisting the occupation and the destruction of their way of life.

-The self-immolation protests peaked in 2012 when more than 80 took place, but they continue today.
-More than 135 individual Tibetans – students, teachers, mothers, even children – have now self-immolated.
+These protests peaked in 2012 when more than 80 took place, but they continue today.
+More than 135 Tibetans – students, teachers, mothers, even children – have now self-immolated.

 The interactive map below shows a few examples of how, why and where Tibetans are protesting.